MaLA-LM/GlotEval-HumanEval/docs/src/components/metrics.rst

       - Users can able to select Task, Benchmark, Models, Category, Value, Languages.

    2. **Bar Graph**
-      - After Selecting performance in categories and submit, a Bar Graph wil be displayed with performance bins.
+      - After Selecting performance in categories and submit, a Bar Graph will be displayed with performance bins.

    **Component Structure:**